Sam-Dragon/cloud/gcp/short-notes.md

 - Virtual Machine: Basic server configuration sits here [Charagable]
 - Instance Templates: Template configuration for creating VM [Not Charagable]
 - Image: It is created from boot persistent disk
-- Machine Image: Similar to instance template but additionally save multiple boot disks data as well as permissions
+- Machine Image: Similar to instance template but additionally save multiple boot disks data, permissions [Charagable]
 - Instance Groups: It is like replicate set which will use instance templates & creates VM's
 - Load Balancer: It uses instance groups for managing traffic across VM's
 - Preemptible VM: short-lived cheaper compute instances [Max 24 hrs]
 - Spot VM: short-lived cheaper compute instances with any time limit
+- Filestore: used for sharing files

 > Instance Template vs Custom Images vs Persistent disks snapshots vs Machine Images
 - Instance template mainly used for cloning, replication and contains vm configuration but no backup
-- where as custom images used for cloning, replication and single disk backup but no configuration
+- where as custom images used for cloning and replication and single disk backup but no configuration
 - where as persistent disks snaphots used only for disks backup but no configuration nor cloning and replication
 - finally machine images manages everything backups, cloning and replication, configuration